LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 _time:5m error NOT buggy_app

 This query uses NOT operator for removing log lines from the buggy app.
-The NOT operator is used frequently, so it can be substituted with ! char.
-So the following query is equivalent to the previous one:
+The NOT operator is used frequently, so it can be substituted with - or ! char (the ! must be used instead of - in front of = and ~ filters like != and !~).
+The following query is equivalent to the previous one:

 This query can be rewritten to more clear query with the OR operator inside parentheses:

-Note that the parentheses are required here, since otherwise the query won’t return the expected results.
-The query error !buggy_app OR foobar is interpreted as (error AND NOT buggy_app) OR foobar.
-This query may return error logs from the buggy app if they contain foobar word.
-This query also continues returning all the error logs from the second buggy app.
-This is because of different priorities for NOT, AND and OR operators.
-Read these docs for more details.
-There is no need in remembering all these priority rules - just wrap the needed query parts into explicit parentheses if you aren’t sure in priority rules.
+The parentheses are required here, since otherwise the query won’t return the expected results.
+The query error -buggy_app OR foobar is interpreted as (error AND NOT buggy_app) OR foobar according to priorities for AND, OR and NOT operator.
+This query returns logs with foobar word, even if do not contain error word or contain buggy_app word.
+So it is recommended wrapping the needed query parts into explicit parentheses if you are unsure in priority rules.
 As an additional bonus, explicit parentheses make queries easier to read and maintain.

 Queries above assume that the error word is stored in the log message.
-This word can be stored in other field such as log.level.
-How to select error logs in this case?
-Just add the log.level: prefix in front of the error word:
+If this word is stored in other field such as log.level, then add log.level: prefix in front of the error word:

 The field name can be wrapped into quotes if it contains special chars or keywords, which may clash with LogsQL syntax.
 Any word also can be wrapped into quotes.
 So the following query is equivalent to the previous one: